Epimorphisms of 3-manifold groups: The Heegaard genus and -epimorphisms

 In this section we will provide the proof of Theorem~\ref{mainthm2}.
 We start out with the following well-known lemma.

 \begin{lemma} Let $M$ be a manifold.
 Then the following hold: \bn \item $\rk(\pi_1(M))\leq h(M)$. \item If $M$ is a fibered 3-manifold with connected fiber $F$, then

 \en \end{lemma}

-\begin{proof} By definition we can endow $M$ with a handle decomposition with one zero-cell and $h(M)$ one-cells.
+\begin{proof} By definition we can endow $M$ with a handle decomposition with one zero-handle and $h(M)$ one-handles.
 It is thus clear that the free group on $h(M)$ generators surjects onto $\pi_1(M)$.
 Therefore $\rk(\pi_1(M))\leq h(M)$.
 This concludes the proof of (1).

 Now we turn to the proof of (2).
 If $M$ is fibered with fiber $F$, then we can write $M=F\times [0,4]/(x,0)\sim(\varphi(x),4)$.
 First we consider the case that $M$ is closed.
 Pick two closed disks $P\subset \Sigma$ and $Q\subset \Sigma$ with $P\cap Q=\emptyset$ and $\varphi(Q)\cap P=\emptyset$.
 It is straightforward to see that